 Log book will be provided for enhanced sanitizing of lobby, snack bar, locker rooms, bathrooms, door handles, and all counter tops.

-Screening temperature of customers and employees entering the building.
+Screening temperature of employees upon entering the building.

 Implementing social distancing in locker rooms, on benches, and at snack bar with tape markers.